lawrennd/talks/_ai/information-in-the-age-of-ai.md

 ---
 title: "Information in the Age of AI"
 abstract: >
   : As AI technologies reshape the business landscape, leaders face questions about balancing automation with individual judgment, information flows, and organisational decision-making.
 This talk builds on the ideas in Atomic Human to explore the practical implications of AI for businesses through the lens of information topography, decision-making structures, and human-AI collaboration.
-Drawing from real-world examples and insights from the book we’ll explore how businesses can strategically implement AI while maintaining human agency, intelligent accountability, and organisational effectiveness.
+Drawing from real-world examples and insights from *The Atomic Human* we’ll explore how businesses can strategically implement AI while maintaining human agency, intelligent accountability, and organisational effectiveness.
 author:
 - given: Neil D.
   family: Lawrence